One Thing I Did Right And You Should Too

 They talked of people dying, how someone’s father or mother or sister or brother had died.
 But that was ok too because there was something even better on the other side.
 It was OK back in the old days, they’d say, it was always OK.

 It was the day after Thanksgiving in 2003, a Friday.
-We went to Edgerton to the Nursing Home and I took along a tape recorded.
+We went to Edgerton to the Nursing Home and I took along a tape recorder.
 My Mom was napping and my Dad and I went to a little corner room in the home…and we talked.

 I recorded the talk.
 I asked him about his childhood, what was it like on that little farm by Trosky Minnesota in the 1920’s and 1930’s, when they had horses for the field work and went to “the store” maybe 3 or 4 times a year.
 What was it like growing up with your 8 brothers and sisters on that farm with no electricity in the 20’s and not enough rooms for everyone.